MrMarsellus/defcon-node-inspector/README.md

-# DeFCoN Node Inspector
+# DeFCoN Network Inspector

-`defcon-node-inspector` is a VPS tool for analyzing DeFCoN masternodes over RPC.
-It checks `masternodelist`, `protx list valid`, and optionally `protx info`, identifies problematic nodes, and shows likely causes together with recommended fixes.
+`defcon-node-inspector` is a VPS tool for analyzing DeFCoN masternodes over RPC from a network-wide perspective.
+It checks `masternodelist`, `protx list valid`, and optionally `protx info`, then correlates public node data to identify problematic nodes, suspicious operator-key reuse, shared IP clusters, subnet clusters, and PoSe ban waves.

+The goal is not only to inspect your own node, but also to identify publicly visible patterns across the network so affected operators can be contacted in the community.

 ## Main command